 Survey of the influence of African people throughout Latin America: Culture; music, language, religion and dance; examination of slavery, colonialism, resistance and independence movements in the region.
-2203.00 AA/AS area 2, 3; CSU area C2, D; IGETC area 3B, 4
+Not open for credit to students who have completed or are currently enrolled in AFRAM 18.
+2203.00 AA/AS area 2, 3; CSU area C2, D; IGETC area 3B, 4;

-Introduction to Chicana/o and Latina/o Studies
+M/LAT 33 Introduction to Chicana/o and Latina/o Studies

 Overview of the field of Chicana/o and Latina/o Studies: History, literature, the arts and material culture, as well as sociological, political, economic, public policy, and philosophical perspectives on the experience of Latinos in the United States.
-2203.00

-AA/AS area 2, 5; CSU area D, F; IGETC area 4
+2203.00 AA/AS area 2, 5; CSU area D, F; IGETC area 4;

-History of Latinos in the United States: 1800 to Present
+History of Latinos in the United States: 1800 to Present 3 units, 3 hours lecture (GR) Acceptable for Credit: CSU, UC

 History of United States from 1800 to present with emphasis on the Latina/o Diaspora: Survey of diverse experiences of Latina/o communities and their impact on culture, identity and politics in United States.
-2203.00 AA/AS area 2, 5; CSU area D; IGETC area 4
+2203.00 AA/AS area 2, 5; CSU area D; IGETC area 4;